iv461/icey/icey/doc/source/api_streams.md

 # Entities

-All the ROS entities such as subscribers, publishers/timers etc., most of them follow the `Stream` concept.
+All the ROS entities such as subscriptions, publishers/timers etc., most of them follow the `Stream` concept.

 ## Asynchronous primitives